TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 31/Jeremiah 31.24.md

 ---

-And Judah and all the cities thereof shall dwell therein together, the husbandmen, and they that go about with flocks.
+Judah and all its cities shall dwell therein together, the farmers, and those who go about with flocks.